-Project management revenues - Project management revenues increased in 2021 as compared to 2020 as a result of the determination that reimbursable funds due from the Sky Ranch CAB are no longer contingent on a sufficient tax base and or the issuance of municipal bonds for collectability to be reasonably assured.
-These revenues increased Notes receivable - related party.
+Project management revenues - Project management revenues increased in 2021 as compared to 2020 due to the determination that reimbursable costs due from the Sky Ranch CAB are deemed collectable based on Sky Ranch having a sufficient tax base.

-Land development construction costs - Land development construction costs decreased in 2021 as compared to 2020, primarily as a result of phase one being nearly complete.
+Land development construction costs - Land development construction costs decreased in 2021 as compared to 2020, primarily due to phase one being nearly complete.
 Phase two costs are currently being capitalized until revenue recognition begins.

-Sky Ranch property taxes -Sky Ranch property taxes decreased in 2021 as compared to 2020, primarily as a result of the improved lots being sold to the homebuilders.
+Sky Ranch property taxes - Sky Ranch property taxes decreased in 2021 as compared to 2020, primarily due to the improved lots being sold to the homebuilders.
 Our current basis in the Sky Ranch land is low as the land is not yet improved for residential and commercial use.